aka Miniature JWS

 tjws.serve.log.encoding - this definition specifies encoding used for log messages, it can be very convenient to debug multi lingual web applications.

 tjws.proxy.ssl - this definition specifies that server should process X-Forwarded-xxxx headers for calculation remote and server addresses.
-If value of the property 'y', then SSL is considered to be handled by proxy server.
+If value of the property 'y', then SSL is considered to be handled by a proxy server.
 (Since 1.71)

 java.protocol.handler.pkgs - this definition is used by SSL socket factories implementations to define a different protocol handler packages, than standard com.sun.net.ssl.internal.www.protocol